chipster/chipster-openshift/k3s/README.md

 ### Authentication
 ### JWT keys

-Chipster services `auth` and `session-db` create authentication tokens.
+Chipster service `auth` creates authentication tokens.
 These are JWT tokens that are signed with a private key.
 Other Chipster services can request the corresponding public key from the Rest API of these services to validate these tokens.
 The private key is generated in `generate-passwords.bash` and must be kept secret.

 TODO How to generate new keys if the old keys have leaked?